-Chris Coyier tries to make sense of what “front-end web developer” means now, and gets to core of why I avoid calling myself one:
+Chris Coyier tries to make sense of what “front-end web developer” means now, and gets to the core of why I avoid calling myself one:

 When companies post job openings for “Front-End Developer,” what are they really asking for?
 Assuming they actually know (lolz), the title front-end developer alone isn’t doing enough.
 It’s likely more helpful to know which side of the divide they need the most.